kgateway-dev/kgateway/docs/content/guides/integrations/vault/aws-irsa-auth/_index.md

 	status code: 403, request id: e348ee87-6d44-493b-8763-14fff6aea689
 ```

-To fix, add the `iam:GetRole` action to a policy attached to the assumed-role identity.
-In the above example to the identity `arn:aws:sts::account-id:assumed-role/foo-role/bar`.
+To resolve this issue, add the `iam:GetRole` action to a policy attached to the assumed-role identity.
+In the previous example, you would add the `iam:GetRole` action to the identity `arn:aws:sts::account-id:assumed-role/foo-role/bar`.

 ## Summary